 Yesterday the first one migrated to the place for chrysalis, the time when they enter the pupa-stage.
 It climbed the outer wall of the house and in under the roof.
 Only that one.
 Today others follow and my facade is literally moving upwards, I have to be very careful not to step on any of them.
 They are amazing!
 I think they will become white butterflies and turn my beautiful garden into paradise.
 I have chosen not to check them out on internet or in literature, because I want to be surprised and learn by watching.
 But I did find this: The earliest known butterfly fossils date to the mid Eocene epoch, between 40–50 million years ago. (wikipedia)

 It takes time to learn from nature.
 You need to slow down very much to see and understand what is right before your eyes.
-I am awed by the beauty and inspiration which is given me just by being in my garden and maybe this is where I acquire my greatest knowledge.
+I am awed by the beauty and inspiration which is given me just by being in my garden.